Skip to main content

 Leaders operate within systems that reward power accumulation regardless of personal values.
 The CEO who genuinely wants industry collaboration faces investors demanding growth.
 The executive committed to sustainable practices confronts competitors who might cut corners.
 The structural logic overrides individual preference.

 The most sophisticated leaders recognize this tragedy and work within it.
 They understand that their cooperative instincts and competitive requirements both reflect rationality under different frames.
-They can pursue authentic leadership while acknowledging structural constraints.
+They pursue authentic leadership while acknowledging structural constraints.

-But this recognition itself carries weight.
+But this recognition carries weight.
 Knowing you're trapped in competitive dynamics doesn't free you from them.
 It might even deepen the psychological burden.
 You compete not from ignorance but from structural necessity.

 Mearsheimer's framework leaves us with an uncomfortable question.
 If competition is structural, if power dynamics are inescapable, if even cooperation occurs within competitive frameworks, then what does ethical leadership mean?